renaudet/Node-Plugin-Architecture/README.md

 ## Writing a plugin for NPA

-The plugin itself is a pure node.js module, with its usual require statements and export declaration.
+A plugin is a pure node.js module, with its usual require statements and export declaration.

 The NPA framework contributes a base class for plugins, but a factory service may provide an alternate way for creating the plugin instance.